errollw/EyeTab/README.md

 ![Image of EyeTab](https://raw.githubusercontent.com/errollw/EyeTab/master/EyeTab.jpg "Image of EyeTab")

-The code is available in two forms:
+The code is available in three forms:

 * `EyeTab` &ndash; A demonstration version which runs on a supplied example video file.
 * `EyeTab_SP2` &ndash; An interactive version developed for a _Microsoft Surface Pro 2_.
 This should also work on other devices with small tweaks.
+* `EyeTab_Python` &ndash; A previous iteration of the system written in Python.
+This was developed rapidly as a prototype so is only included for your curiosity, it is not documented or supported.

-The project's main webpage can be found [here](http://www.cl.cam.ac.uk/research/rainbow/projects/eyetab/).
+The project's webpage can be found [here](http://www.cl.cam.ac.uk/research/rainbow/projects/eyetab/).

+A video of the system in action (Python version) can be seen [here](https://www.youtube.com/watch?v=lPcjQdSzKX4).

+### Publication

+*Erroll Wood and Andreas Bulling.
+2014.
+EyeTab: model-based gaze estimation on unmodified tablet computers.
+In Proceedings of the Symposium on Eye Tracking Research and Applications (ETRA '14)* [[available at ACM-DL]](http://dl.acm.org/citation.cfm?id=2578185&CFID=433705372&CFTOKEN=17651040)

+If you use or extend EyeTab code in full or in part, please cite the paper above.

 ## System overview